pglotfel/assemble/README.md

 ![](/images/problematic-example-fixed.png)

 As a solution to this "mutable state" problem, I introduce a vertex called :a' (a prime).
-This vertex is an exact copy of vertex :a (think ```clojure (map identity ...)```).
+This vertex is an exact copy of vertex :a (think ```(map identity ...)```).
 However, we tell verticies :b and :c that :a' is, in fact, vertex :a!
 This means that we can connect the verticies as follows: